UKICER 2024

 Outcomes

 • Strengthened knowledge and skills in research and practice.
-Dependent on the specific RIPPA, the expectation is that participants will strengthen their knowledge and skills.
+Dependent on the specific RIPPA, the expectation is that participants will strengthen their research knowledge and skills.
 This could be awareness emerging teaching practice and how to investigate it, appropriate methodologies for computing education research (CER) and/or deepened appreciation of the state of the art in CER.

 • Strengthened and expanded network of collaborators.
 Form connections with academics, scholars and researchers from across the computing science education community with similar interests and challenges.
 Valuable not only for conducting future research investigations but also to gain insight into innovative practice in other institutions as well as creating bonds with other academics to discuss on-going sector challenges and how to solve them.